Motor Control Strategies For All-wheel Drive Systems | Dorleco | VCU, CAN Keypads, CAN Display Supplier

 2. Weight

-AWD systems increase a car’s weight, which can impact handling and fuel economy.
-Manufacturers are employing creative designs and lightweight materials to overcome this difficulty.
+AWD systems increase a vehicle’s weight, which can affect handling and fuel economy.
+To tackle this difficulty, producers are using innovative designs and lightweight materials.

 3. Maintenance